ocrosby/obsidian/Areas/Vibe Coding Advice.md

 Keep a section of ideas for later to tell the LLM that we've considered this but it's out of scope for now.

 Once you have this plan work with the LLM to implement it section by section.
+Explicitly say "let's just do section 2 for now".
+Check that it works, run your tests then commit your changes.
+Then have the LLM go back to your plan and mark "section 2" as complete.

+## Use Version Control

+Don't be afraid to `git reset head hard`

+## Write Tests

+Use the LLM to write end to end tests.
+They tend to focus on the unit level by default.